alanspindler/AmazonPriceTracker/README.md

     Clone the repository or download the project to your local machine.
     In the project directory, run dotnet restore to install dependencies.
     Create a file named email_credentials.json in the project's root directory with the email credentials that will be used to send notifications (example content below):
-    Currently, only Hotmail emails are supported.
+    Currently, only Hotmail emails are supported

 {

   "Email": "your_email@example.com",
   "Password": "your_password"

 }

     Create a file named email_recipients.txt in the project's root directory containing a list of emails that will receive notifications.
 Place one email per line, as in the example below:

 recipient1@example.com
 recipient2@example.com

     Create a file named products.txt in the project's root directory containing a list of product URLs you want to track and their respective target prices.
 Place one product per line, separating the URL and target price by a comma, as in the example below:

 https://www.amazon.com.br/Product1/dp/XXXXX, 100
 https://www.amazon.com.br/Product2/dp/XXXXX, 150